METAL EDEN Review – A Brutal, Beautiful Sci-Fi FPS with Intense Cybernetic Combat

 Short but Intense

-This is where some players might feel let down.
+This is likely where a few people will be disappointed.
 METAL EDEN is short.
-Most players finish it in around 4–6 hours, even on higher difficulties.
+Most players complete it in 4–6 hours, even on harder levels.

-“Game so good I finished it in one sitting — wish it was longer!”
+“Game so good I finished it in one go — wish it were longer!”

-If you’re looking for a 20-hour campaign, this isn’t it.
-But if you’re after a tight, no-filler FPS that respects your time, METAL EDEN absolutely delivers.
+If you’re looking for a 20-hour campaign, this isn’t going to be it.
+But if you’re looking for an a no-nonsense FPS experience that isn’t padded out, METAL EDEN certainly delivers.

 Final Verdict